brianwcook/ostree-demo/README.md

 This is very much a wip.
-This demonstrates build an ostree image inside a container.
+This demonstrates building an ostree image inside a container.

 First create the regauth file.
 Be careful with the build container, it embeds your credentials [for now].
 Keep it local.
 ```